Welded

 The Franciscan University Theatre Department mainstage production presented The Infernal Machine to audiences in the spring of 1999.

-The Franciscan University Theatre Department mainstage production presented Our Town to audiences in the fall of 1998.
+The Franciscan University Theatre Department mainstage production presented Twelfth Night or What You Will to audiences in the spring of 1998.

 The Franciscan University Theatre Department mainstage production presented Trojan Women to audiences in the fall of 1997.